NGSAnalysisOnBeocatClass/weekly_problems/week4_problems.md

 ####Subroutine 1) Get conserved section of header

-Write a subroutine to substitute a variable `$header_line` with everything in the header but `/1` or `/2` and the newline.
-Return the new `$header_line`.
+-- Write a subroutine to substitute a variable `$header_line` with everything in the header but `/1` or `/2` and the newline.

+-- Return the new `$header_line`.

 ####Subroutine 2) Conatenate three lines of a file with newlines

-Make a subroutine to create a new variable `$next_lines`.
+-- Make a subroutine to create a new variable `$next_lines`.
 Append the next three lines in a file to `$next_lines`.

-To do this you will be using the diamond operator in a new way.
+-- To do this you will be using the diamond operator in a new way.
 We have seen `$variable=<STDIN>` and `while (<$fh>)`.
 Take a look at `/homes/sheltonj/solutions/diamond/diamond.pl`.

-Read the code in the program and run it with:
+-- Read the code in the program and run it with:

 ```
   /homes/sheltonj/solutions/diamond/diamond.pl /homes/sheltonj/solutions/diamond/test.txt
 ```
-Use what you learn to write subroutine 2.
+-- Use what you learn to write subroutine 2.

 ####Input/Output Files)

-Open a forward read file and a reverse read file from the first and second argument passed to your script as read only `<`.
+-- Open a forward read file and a reverse read file from the first and second argument passed to your script as read only `<`.

-Create output filenames with that begin with the directory `output/` and has `_good` added to the basename using `fileparse` from the same [perl module](https://github.com/NGSAnalysisOnBeocatClass/homework/blob/master/homework_6.md#step-3-create-your-output-file) as you used in the last homework.
+-- Create output filenames with that begin with the directory `output/` and has `_good` added to the basename using `fileparse` from the same [perl module](https://github.com/NGSAnalysisOnBeocatClass/homework/blob/master/homework_6.md#step-3-create-your-output-file) as you used in the last homework.

-Create an output filename that begins with the directory `output/` and includes the basename of one input file, the number (`1` or `2`) of the other and `_singletons`.
+-- Create an output filename that begins with the directory `output/` and includes the basename of one input file, the number (`1` or `2`) of the other and `_singletons`.

-####Make an
+####Make a hash of forward reads

+While there are lines in the forward read file:

+-- run subroutine 1.

+-- Make a key in the hash for the the return value.

+-- Make the value be the text that was removed from the header.

+-- Run subroutine 2 and append the output of this to the end of value.

+####Make a hash of reverse reads

+While there are lines in the reverse read file:

+-- do the same things for them as you did with forward reads.

+-- if a key exists in both hashes print both keys and values to thier respective forward or reverse output read files and `delete` the keys and values from the hashes

+-- if not print the reverse key and value to the singleton output read file and `delete` the key and value from the reverse read hash

+####Find the forward file's singletons

+For any remaining key in the forward hash:

+-- print the forward key and value to the singleton output read file